Skills for a growing economy

 The world over, the ability to attract skilled immigrants is the hallmark of a modern, thriving economy.
 The updated Critical Skills List reflects the skills that are in shortage today, to ensure that our immigration policy matches the demands of our economy.

-Government will be implementing recommendations for work visas, which include establishing a more flexible points-based system to attract skilled immigration, implementing a trusted employer scheme to make the visa process easier for large investors and streamlining application requirements.
+Government has begun implementing recommendations for work visas, which include establishing a more flexible points-based system to attract skilled immigration, implementing a trusted employer scheme to make the visa process easier for large investors and streamlining application requirements.

 The eVisa system has been launched in 14 countries, including China, India, Kenya and Nigeria.